IHACPA Conference 2025

 Who should attend: Aged care sector, business and finance teams, upper management and researchers interested in aged care costing, pricing or funding.

 Since 2023, IHACPA has provided residential aged care pricing advice to the Australian Government.
-We also recently provided our first pricing advice on the Support at Home service list.
+In 2025, we also recently provided our first pricing advice on the Support at Home service list.
 This workshop will outline the policy context we are operating in and the process for developing our pricing advice to government.
-Key elements will include the consultation process, pricing framework, aged care cost collections and pricing methodology.
-Presenters will also discuss areas for future development.
+Key elements will include the consultation process, pricing framework development, aged care cost collections and pricing methodology.
+Presenters will also discuss areas for future consideration.

 Who should attend: Aged care sector, CEO, COO, CFO, Managers (General, Finance, Property Development, Sales, Customer Relations, Operations), Business Analysts.